 And now it’s your turn.

-You can use all this data when promoting your own blog!
-Click here to access the research results immediately.
+You can use all this data when promoting your own blog or site!
+Click here to access your SEO research results immediately.